penuts7644/pygor/docs/usage.rst

 * ``EXPERT`` - Parameters that will likely never get modified.
 These could can solve some system depending (e.g a compute cluster) issues when executing ImmunoProbs.
 * ``COMMON`` - Parameters that are not available for commandline and are used throughout ImmunoProbs.

-Additionally to the general sections, there are sections for each tool (e.g ``LOCATE_CDR3_ANCHORS``) where relevant.
+Additionally to the general sections, there are sections for each tool (e.g ``LOCATE``) where relevant.
 These contain variables that are only used within that specific tool.
 The complete default configuration file of ImmunoProbs is shown in the code block below.
 Remember that the user does not have to specify each section and variable in their own configuration file.
 Only the variables with corresponding section that are of interest.

 .. code-block:: ini